 After you agree to the policies you land on a page asking you to login to your InvizBox VPN service user account.
 There’s no information on how or where you’d register for such an account anywhere on that page.
 So, at this point you again have to disconnect from the InvizBox and return to another internet connected network.
 It would turn out to not be a simple task to set up this account even with working internet, however.

 Did InvizBox want to sell me VPN services or not?

 All of this work was to get the privilege of paying for InvizBox’s VPN services.
 However, the VPN services were surprisingly difficult to sign up for.

-There is a support page talking about upgrading to the VPN enabled InvizBox.
-However, the suggested process assumes you have an InvizBox account; something you can’t register for on the website without purchasing a new hardware product.
+There’s a support page talking about upgrading to the VPN enabled InvizBox.
+However, the suggested process assumes you’ve an InvizBox account; something you can’t register for on the website without purchasing a new hardware product.

 The base firmware, LEDE/OpenWRT, is technically capable of connecting to any VPN service from any VPN provider.
 The Vilfo VPN router comes to mind.
 However, the firmware on the InvizBox can’t easily be configured to use another VPN service.

 The InvizBox received security and firmware updates for the first two years of its life, and I appreciate that InvizBox chose to maintain it for that long.
 I’ll not hold it against them that they stopped providing updates after two years considering that the device was quite inexpensive.
 However, I don’t appreciate that they never informed me that the product was discontinued and wouldn’t receive any further updates.